Aitslab/EasyNER/README.md

 5. Provide documents in the form of PubMed IDs, CORD metadata, or through free text.

 6. Edit the [config file](config.json) with correct paths to your documents.
+The config file contains an “ignore” section in the beginning to select the modules that the user wants to run.

 7. Run the following command: